 Having a Good Diet

 Eating healthy food is a great start to a healthier life.
 But it's also important to know when to eat different types of food and when not to.

 Eating food containing high concentrations of sugar, caffeine, or alcohol can mess with the body’s internal clock and chemistry, interfering with healthy sleep patterns.
-But bad night food isn’t limited to those three categories; nutritionists recommend avoiding any food that affects the body a few hours before bedtime.
-These include:
+But bad night food isn’t limited to those three categories.
+You may also want to avoid any food that affects the body a few hours before bedtime, such as:

 - Citruses – The high levels of the tyramine amino acid and Vitamin C increase brain activity, which isn’t very beneficial at night.

 - Cruciferous Vegetables – They’re high in fiber and could lead to indigestion and uncomfortable sleep.

 - Spicy Food – It can increase the body’s temperature, inhibiting the body from lowering its temperature while sleeping.